 Putting away the information in scrambled information compartments makes it harder for the hackers to access or use them.
 Additionally, any information that is pointless should never be stored away within the phone memory.

-Securing the data during transit and storage is a crucial part of your mobile app security checklist
+Securing the data during transit and storage is a crucial part of the security checklist for your app.

 Repeated application testing is one of the ways you can make sure that your mobile app is secure to use.
 On each phase of development, you need to thoroughly test the app to eliminate any security problems.